 - Design of a digital learning overlay for the UDL framework, in consultation with all partners.

-- Drawing on the expertise of our partner in Madrid, UAM, we will design and implement a self-evaluation tool for teachers to identify aspects of the digital UDL framework where they require support, linked to appropriate resources.
+- Drawing on the expertise of our partner in Madrid, UAM, we will design and implement a self-evaluation support tool for teachers to identify aspects of the digital UDL framework where they require support, linked to appropriate resources.
 The tool will be based on the UDL digital overlay and focused on digital pedagogical competences.

 - We will provide a practical model for the design of lessons that incorporates these digital UDL principles and is based on the Bridge21 activity model.
 Developed over 10 years ago by Trinity Access, the Bridge21 model is a framework used to design contextualised classroom activities that are team- and project-based and involve learning through technology.
 The Irish school partner, St Joseph’s in Dublin will lead this as they have extensive experience with integrating this model into their school curriculum.
 This output will also be informed by surveying other schools who use the model in their face to face and online offerings.